rkomoran/2613-Portfolio/Exploratory/Exploratory1/README.md

 - The following project uses the __pygame__ library for Python.

-## How do you run the Frog Clicker?
+## How do you run the Frog Spawner?

 - To run this project, make sure you have __git__ installed.
 	- You can check by typing  ```git --verion``` in your terminal